rahultumpala/rahultumpala.github.io/_posts/015-iris.md

 Feel free to open a github issue describing your problem in integrating iris with your project.
 This project's implementation can be improved a lot, pull requests that improve the codebase/address any issues are welcome.

+There is a dedicated thread for this library in Elixir forum as well.
+We can also have a meaningful discussion about possible new features for iris in the forum.
 ---

 I will continue to improve Iris with newer features.